 Winner in the Best Novelette Category.
-I didn’t recognise the American references to spot this as a form of Alternate History, or fully appreciate what was hapening, and found it a tad confusing due to the non-chronological structure, and also found the conceit of intelligent, but luminous elephants a little to difficult to engage with.
-One to come back to at a later date.
+I didn’t recognise the American references to spot this as a form of Alternate History, or fully appreciate what was hapening, and found it a tad confusing due to the non-chronological structure, and also found the conceit of intelligent, but luminous elephants a tad difficult to engage with.
+One to come back to at a later date, perhaps.
 [2-June-2021]

 Tina Connolly.
 The Last Banquet of Temporal Confections.

 Originally published online on Tor.com and still online.

 Court-based fantasy.
 [2-June-2021]

 Originally in : An Agent of Utopia (Small Beer Press)

 I’ll return to this one.